 Usually in 7,000 gallon DOT 103AW or 13,640 gallon DOT 111A100W2 depending on concentration, that meets the DOT specification for the transportation of sulfuric acid and other like commodities.
 The rails cars themselves are ~ 9′ outside diameter with an overall length of ~33’ to 41′, with a 7’-4” x 6’ center or off-set crash boxes.

 For safety reasons, pump unloading is the preferred method over dry compressed air unloading for tank cars and trucks.
+If a patient has taken the drug to reduce the possibility of developing ricochet insomnia for a long time, then withdrawal should be carried out gradually (first reducing the daily dose and then canceling the drug).
 This puts the unloading hose or arm under suction so that any leak can be stopped promptly without the need for venting the tank car or truck of padding pressure.

 Tank truck (un)loading procedures are similar to railcar applications with the trailers meeting established DOT requirements for hauling sulfuric acid.
 Bottom unloading is also the preferred method for unloading sulfuric acid tank trucks utilizing a 2” or 3” chemical hose or gravity drop bottom unloading arm with a quick release coupler or dry disconnect fitting and break-away.